tarwn/lessthandot-hugo/blogs/content/posts/2016-03-02-mvvm-validation-with-knockoutjs-dont-put-it-in-the-viewhtml.md

 ### Validate Extender

 The validate extender is a computed observable that we use in the PresentationModel to define the type and additional validation parameters.
-It is the main workhorse behind the scenes that attaches the read and write behavior to the Model&#8217;s observable property.
+It is the main workhorse behind the scenes that attaches the read and write behavior to the Model's observable property.

 <div id="attachment_4415" style="width: 510px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2016/02/PresentationModel.png"><img src="/wp-content/uploads/2016/02/PresentationModel.png" alt="Validate Extender: Input/Output Handling" width="500" height="220" class="size-full wp-image-4415" srcset="/wp-content/uploads/2016/02/PresentationModel.png 500w, /wp-content/uploads/2016/02/PresentationModel-300x132.png 300w" sizes="(max-width: 500px) 100vw, 500px" /></a>